kmcconeghy/R-Methods/docs/01-MungeDays.md

    Florida       113
    Georgia        59

+Note how the number of events is quite different by group, because we specified this above.
 If you wish to count records by time, this is still pretty easy, but you have to be more specific.
 For example, if I want to count the number of Cohort entries by year, this is how:

-### Cohort entries by year counts
+## Cohort entries by year counts

 ```r
 #First make year var